matteoramazzotti/CircoTax/README.md

 In this example the CircoTax plot is representing 62 differentially abundant ranks, among which 27 are at genus level resolution, 18 at family level resolution, 10 at order level resolution, 3 at the class level resolution and 4 at phylum level resolution.

-CircoTax can take a complete taxonomy matrix as an input, here we provide a subset from our tutorial dataset *example_complete.txt*:
+CircoTax can take a complete taxonomy matrix as an input, here we provide a subset from our tutorial dataset [*circotax_example_1*](https://raw.githubusercontent.com/matteoramazzotti/CircoTax/refs/heads/main/inst/extdata/circotax_example_1.txt):

 | **log2FoldChange** | **Domain** |         **Phylum**        |      **Class**      |     **Order**     |     **Family**     |    **Genus**    |